kpocza/LoWe/docs/x.md

-# Running graphical apps on Unity on X.Org (W10 RedStone 2 - Ubuntu 16 LTS)
+# Running graphical apps on Unity on X.Org (W10 RedStone 2+ - Ubuntu 16 LTS, W10 RedStone 5+ - Ubuntu 18 LTS)

 Executing X-based graphical apps is a bit circumstantial at the moment.
 Simplification is expected in the future.